 Classes & Workshops

 Workshops are taught by experts in their field.
-The workshops are hands-on all day events designed for home gardeners, landscape professionals, and students working towards completing the Master Pruner Certification.
+The workshops are hands-on, all day events designed for home gardeners and landscape professionals.

 Do you know of a yard that needs an Extreme Makeover?
 We are always on the look-out for renovation workshop sites.
 Take a look at our site requirements and if you think that you are a good fit, contact us at firstname.lastname@example.org